 FEDERAL HOLIDAYS MASS SCHEDULE

 On federal holidays, there is only one Mass in English at 8:30 a.m.
-The parish office, gift shop, and school are also closed on federal holidays.
+The Food Bank is closed on Mondays and Wednesdays if it is a Federal Holiday.

 SNOW / INCLEMENT WEATHER CLOSINGS